Carlos-Blandino/basic-chat-app/README.md

 # basic-chat-app
-Demo using fundamental of iOS development using Cocoapods, Firebase, and navigation controller.
+Demo using fundamentals of iOS development using Cocoapods, Firebase, and navigation controller.